 The average daily incident shortwave solar energy experiences some seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.1 months, from February 19 to April 22, with an average daily incident shortwave energy per square meter above 6.8 kWh.
-The brightest day of the year is March 25, with an average of 7.4 kWh.
+The brightest month of the year in Managua is March, with an average of 7.3 kWh.

 The darker period of the year lasts for 2.6 months, from August 23 to November 11, with an average daily incident shortwave energy per square meter below 5.2 kWh.
-The darkest day of the year is October 2, with an average of 4.6 kWh.
+The darkest month of the year in Managua is October, with an average of 4.8 kWh.